 I took way too many clothes with me when I traveled to India.
 If I did it again, I’d take half as much.

 I personally think it’s easier to pack light and just rewear clothes.
 It’s easy to get your clothes washed in India as most hotels will offer a laundry service.

 Clothes for India will take up a lot of space as there’s more material on each piece so it’s easier to take less.

 You can also buy super cheap clothes when you get to India that will help you blend in with the locals.

 India Packing Checklist – Printable PDF

-To help you pack, we’ve put together a complete India packing checklist which includes everything you need to pack.
-Check it out below:
+So you don’t have to keep referring back to this post, I’ve put together a complete India packing checklist which includes everything you need to pack.